lamquocdat/BigData_Weather_Forecast/README.md

 Run `training-weather-forcast.ipynb` and `rainfall-prediction.ipynb` in `machine_learning/notebooks` to export models (I ran them in Kaggle).

-Paste the models you want to use into `webapp/app/models/weather` and `webapp/app/models/amount_of_rain` to override the models in here.
+Paste the exported models from `training-weather-forcast.ipynb` to `webapp/app/models/weather` and from `rainfall-prediction.ipynb` to `webapp/app/models/amount_of_rain` for overriding the model here.

 Change the paths (`weather_model_path` and `rain_model_path`) to the models you want to use in `web/app/mykafka`.